Triblio Review

 Is Triblio good for ABM?

-Has Foundry's acquisition changed the product direction?
+Did Foundry's acquisition change the product direction?

 How does Triblio's intent data compare to Bombora?